SimmonsRitchie/business-days-js/README.md

 ### Holidays and substitution days

-By default, when initialized without a state abbreviation, businessDays hnadles the following 11 U.S. public holidays as non-business days:
+By default, when initialized without a state abbreviation, businessDays handles the following 11 U.S. public holidays as non-business days:

 - New Year's Day
 - Martin Luther King Jr. Day